spacetelescope/imexam/docs/imexam/example3.rst

     :alt: subsection of image being examined

-You can save these new regions to a DS9 style region file, either through DS9 or imexam
+You can save these new regions to a ``DS9`` style region file, either through ``DS9`` or ``imexam``

 ::

     viewer.save_regions('badstars.reg')

+.. note:: A future version of the ``imexam`` package will make use of the region interpreter currently being developed with astropy for smoother creation and use of parsable regions files

-Here is what the saved region file looks like, you can choose to import this file into any future DS9 display of the same image using the viewer.load_regions() method.
+Here is what the saved region file looks like, you can choose to import this file into any future DS9 display of the same image using the ``viewer.load_regions()`` method.
 You might also want to parse the file to save just the location and comment information in a separate text file.

 ::